 BUILDING THE CABINETS

-We decided to add four additional cabinets to this space, one next to the stove and three above.
+We decided to add four additional cabinets to this space: one next to the stove and three above.
 This is the process I used to create the frame of the cabinets.

 SIDE NOTE: I was trying to match the frame build to my other cabinets (original to the home)

-I first cut all the plywood I needed to build the frame this included the sides, bottom shelf plus additional shelves, bracing for the bottom, and bracing for top & back.
+I first cut all the plywood I needed to build the frame – this included the sides, bottom shelf and additional shelves, bracing for the bottom, and bracing for top & back.
 See images below of the finished cabinet for examples or head over to Ann White’s tutorial of building kitchen cabinets.

-After I used the Jigsaw to cut a square from the side pieces.
+After, I used the Jigsaw to cut a square from the side pieces.
 I decided to cut a 2-3/4″ x 2-3/4″ piece.

-TIP: A great tool to help get into hard to drill places is a 90-degree adapter.
+TIP: A great tool to help get into hard-to-drill places is a 90-degree adapter.

 And those are the steps I used to assemble the cabinet frames.

-SIDE NOTE: The way my old cabinets where built was by building the frame, installing the frame, then added the trim to all the frames.
+SIDE NOTE: When my old cabinets were built, they made the frame, attached it to the wall, then added the trim to all the frames.
 Most cabinets now have the trim added before installation.

 After all the cabinets are assembled, I caulked all the inside seams and primed/painted the inside of the cabinet white plus added polycrylic (a clear finish).
-You can also leave the wood if you would like.
+You can also leave the wood natural if you would like.

-When everything had dried, I was ready to install the microwave.
-Remember read the instructions that come with your microwave.
-And I am sorry but I have no pictures of the process because this was a two-person job.
+Remember to read the instructions that come with your microwave.
+Sorry but I have no pictures of the process because this was a two-person job.

-But let me explain the process.
+But let me explain the process:

 INSTALLING AN OVER-THE-RANGE MICROWAVE

 The microwave we installed had a metal plate for the bottom of the microwave.
-It attaches to the wall and has some lips that the microwave sits on.
+It attaches to the wall and has lips that the microwave sits on.